Freedomland U.S.A.: Construction

 A groundbreaking ceremony for Freedomland was initially planned for July 4, 1959, coinciding with Independence Day.
 Ultimately, the ceremony occurred on August 26, 1959.
-The ceremony featured a helicopter ride over the premises for the park's backers, as well as a special subway train for attendees.
+The ceremony featured a helicopter ride over the premises for the park's backers, as well as a special New York City Subway train for attendees.
 The festivities also included performances from cowboys and showgirls; the Boy Scouts and Girl Scouts; performances from costumed actors; and a musical number from New York City Department of Sanitation's 60-piece band.
 Fifty bulldozers, representing every U.S. state, were exhibited at the groundbreaking ceremony.
 Despite these lavish preparations, only 19 members of the public attended the ceremony, in addition to sponsors and performers.

 Over the next months, more than 2,000 workers were hired, mostly by the two major contractors, Turner Construction and Aberthaw Construction.
 Work was completed within just under 300 days.
 Some 10 acre of land were excavated to create 10.2 e6gal of canals.
 Land was raised by up to 50 ft to create the park's natural-looking features.
 Billboard magazine reported that the park was to have between 33 and 35 rides on opening day, as well as more than 80 commercial tenants who funded the construction of their own attractions.
 Major contractors were hired to furnish the props and attractions, including flat-ride manufacturer Arrow Dynamics, souvenir manufacturer Enco National Corporation, concessionaire The Brass Rail, and sternwheeler manufacturer Todd Shipyards.
 Frederic V. Schumacher was hired as the park's general manager in September 1959.
 In addition, Ellington and Co. was hired to manage advertising for the park, Sylvester Weaver Jr. oversaw radio and television coverage of the park, while Douglas Leigh was hired as the park's lighting consultant.
 Allen Hixon was hired in early 1960 to design the park's layout.